Advanced Calisthenics Upper Body Workout

 When I started this blog in Feb 2021, I wasn’t doing ANY weighted calisthenics.
 If you read my “how to combine weights and calisthenics” post, you would know that up until that point, I had always just chosen to do harder progressions of the skills instead of adding weight.

-But then, I hit a point in my training where it was time to focus on pure strength and revisit the callisthenics fundamentals to improve further.
-And the easiest way to do this was to add weight to the basic moves like push-ups, pull-ups, rows, dips and lower body mobility training.
+But then, I hit a point in my training where it was time to focus on pure strength and revisit the calisthenics fundamentals to become a better athlete.
+And the easiest way to do that was to add weight to the basic moves like push-ups, pull-ups, rows, dips and lower body mobility training.
 Until now, I mainly enjoyed hypertrophy rep ranges and had yet to do a strength training phase, so it was time.
 Plus, my upper body had grown to a point where none of my sports bras fit anymore, so I was keen to build strength at this size but not grow any larger (I HATE shopping).

 And thus, this workout was born.